Puumanamana/CoCoNet/docs/source/example-workflow.rst

 Assembly
 ^^^^^^^^

-To assemble your reads, you have a choice many choices.
-One of the most efficient for metagenomics is `metaSPAdes <https://cab.spbu.ru/software/meta-spades>`_.
-However if you have a significant amount of samples or coverage, metaSPAdes requires a large amount of time and memory, in which case `Megahit <https://github.com/voutcn/megahit>`_ can be a good alternative.
+To assemble your reads, you have many choices.
+One of the most accurate for metagenomics is `metaSPAdes <https://cab.spbu.ru/software/meta-spades>`_.
+However if you have a lot of samples and/or high coverage, metaSPAdes will require a significant amount of time and memory, in which case `Megahit <https://github.com/voutcn/megahit>`_ can be a good alternative.

 .. code-block:: bash